appium/appium/docs/en/android_coverage.md

+---
+title: Android coverage
+layout: default
+---

 Android coverage requires the emulator or a rooted device.
 Build your app using the instrument target, for example `$ ant instrument`

 Pass `androidCoverage` to your device capabilities and set it to your instrumentation class.

 ```ruby
 caps = { androidCoverage: 'com.example.pkg/com.example.pkg.instrumentation.MyInstrumentation' }
 ```

-Appium will start your app like this: `adb shell am instrument -e coverage true -w com.example.pkg/com.example.pkg.instrumentation.MyInstrumentation`
+Appium will start your app like this:

+`adb shell am instrument -e coverage true -w com.example.pkg/com.example.pkg.instrumentation.MyInstrumentation`

 After your test completes, it's time to end the coverage collection and pull the coverage.ec file from the device.

 ```ruby
 mobile :endCoverage, intent: 'com.example.pkg.END_EMMA', path: '/mnt/sdcard/coverage.ec'